 As one of the most popular forms of travel in the world, railways have earned their place in the pantheon of human transport.
-From horsepower right through to high-speed locomotives, the history of railways has featured some of the most ingenious moments in engineering as pioneers came up with different ways to perfect rail travel.
-What follows in this blog is our brief history of railways, and some of the most important moments in railway innovation:
+From horsepower right through to high-speed locomotives, the history of our rail systems has featured some of the most ingenious moments in engineering, as pioneers came up with different ways to perfect train travel, some of which became the most important moments in railway innovation:

 The first railway